Sasi046/M1_Application_PastryShopBillingSystem/Requirements/README.md

    Where-It can be used in retail shops.

-   How-The inconvinience is caused in storing data manually and accessing it.Digitally storing data will be helpful in accessing data easily and modifying it.
+   How-The inconvinience is caused in storing data manually and accessing it.
+Digitally storing data will be helpful in accessing data easily and modifying it.

 ## Detail requirements